If Donald Trump Is A Urophile, It’s Perfectly Healthy And Not A Perversion – Claims Expert On ‘Golden Showers’

 Here’s the rub.
 The controversy and toilet humor surrounding what nearly was Trump’s very own “Watergate” has left the people who are actually into ‘urophilia’ (also known as undinism, golden shower and water-sports) more stigmatized and ashamed of their unusual sexual hobby than ever before.

-Something which according to chartered psychologist and Professor of Behavioral Addiction at Nottingham Trent University, Dr Mark Griffiths, is grossly unfair.
+Something which according to chartered psychologist and Professor of Behavioral Addiction at Nottingham Trent University, Dr. Mark Griffiths, is grossly unfair.

-The good doctor has made it his business to study the areas of abnormal, social and health psychology.
+The good doctor has made it his business to study the areas of abnormal, social, and health psychology.
 He has placed particular emphasis on behavioral addictions, particularly urophilia and told the Mirror that, “There is nothing in psychological literature which suggests people who are into golden showers have any deficiencies.”

-For those who want to find out more about what Donald Trump was being accused of, Dr Griffiths has written a handy blog post entitled “Urine demand: A beginner’s guide to urophilia.”
+For those who want to find out more about what Donald Trump was being accused of, Dr. Griffiths has written a handy blog post entitled “Urine demand: A beginner’s guide to urophilia.”

-In it he describes how as first glance urophilia may be a terrible transgression against what is socially acceptable, but apparently there is a lot to learn about the motivations of someone obsessed with Golden Showers.
+In it he describes how as first glance urophilia may be a terrible transgression against what is socially acceptable, but apparently, there is a lot to learn about the motivations of someone obsessed with Golden Showers.

 “Wee is waste and any erotic attachment to bathroom habits seemingly goes against everything how we’re taught to view and treat many of our bodily functions.